 There are an estimated 370 million indigenous people in the world, living across 90 countries.
-They make up less than 5 percent of the world’s population, but account for 15 percent of the poorest.
+They make up less than 5 percent of the world’s population, but protect over 80% of the world’s biodiversity.
 They speak an overwhelming majority of the world’s estimated 7,000 languages and represent 5,000 different cultures.

 The inheritors and practitioners of these unique cultures represent a continuum of intellect and creativity throughout history.
 These are distinct from dominant societies and they have a deep understanding of the interconnectedness of all living things.
 This is often manifested through ceremony and storytelling with an emphasis on community, cooperation and a responsibility to protect the environment.